LyskaL/JGit_test/README.md

-The repository for the test is jgit library!
+The repository for the test is JGit library!